Groups acting on trees with Tits' independence property (P): -closed subgroups of -closed groups

-\begin{proof} Suppose that $H$ contains the arc stabilizer $G_{(x,y)}$ of $G$.
+\begin{proof} Since $T$ is a simple graph, we associate each arc $a \in AT$ with the vertex pair $(o(a), t(a))$ and write $(o(a), t(a)) \in AT$.
+Now suppose that $H$ contains an arc stabiliser $G_{(x,y)}$ of $G$ for some arc $(x,y) \in AT$.
 Note that $G$ must be a closed subgroup of $\Aut(T)$ by Proposition~\ref{prop:kclosure}.
 Since $H$ is an open subgroup of $G$, it is also a closed subgroup of $\Aut(T)$.
 Thus, by Theorem~\ref{propertyP_oneclosure}, it suffices for us to show that $H$ has property $\propP{}$ with respect to the edges of $T$.